 The AKATeens have participated in the Martin Luther King Jr. Day Walk; served as hostesses at the Day of Impact at the Southfield Civic Center and at Hope United Methodist Church during the Tony Crosby feed the homeless; volunteered to sing Christmas carols at Lasher Hills Nursing Home; donated school supplies to children with incarcerated parents; distributed Breast Cancer awareness information; donated canned goods to Forgotten Harvest and donated clothing to Vista Maria.

-The current advisors to the AKATeens are Mrs. Aubry Baugh and Mrs. Linnea Slater.
+The current advisor to the AKATeens is Mrs. Linnea Slater.

 Their signature program, the Pink and White Ball, is held annually in May.
 At this event, graduating seniors are awarded scholarships and recognized for their academic achievements and outstanding community service.
 This event showcases a vast array of talent and is one of several fundraisers created to provide scholarships to graduating seniors.